zhuzhige123/Canvasgrid-Transit/README.md

 ### 🌟 Features

+- **🔍 Smart Search**: Full-text search for content, filenames, and URLs
-- **🔍 Smart Search & Filtering**: Powerful search with color-based filtering
+- **🎨 Color Filtering**: Configurable color categories with one-click filtering
-- **📱 Responsive Grid Layout**: Auto-adjusting card layout for any screen size
+- **📱 Responsive Layout**: Grid layout that adapts to screen width
-- **🎨 Canvas Group Support**: Display Canvas groups as expandable cards
+- **🗂️ Group Management**: Card-based display and editing of Canvas groups
+- **⏰ Time Capsule**: Innovative content collection and time management feature
+- **🔗 Fast Bookmarks**: Instant parsing and beautiful display of web links
-- **✏️ Direct Card Editing**: Edit card content directly in grid view
+- **✏️ Real-time Editing**: Direct card content editing in grid view
-- **🔗 Web Bookmark Preview**: Automatic link parsing with title, description, and favicon
-- **🎯 One-Click Node Focus**: Jump directly to nodes in Canvas view
+- **🎯 Precise Navigation**: One-click focus to specific Canvas nodes
-- **⚡ Real-time Sync**: Instant synchronization with Canvas data
+- **🔄 Bidirectional Sync**: Real-time data sync with Canvas whiteboard
-- **🌐 Multi-language**: Support for English and Chinese interfaces
+- **🌐 Multi-language**: Support for Chinese and English interface switching

 ### 📦 Installation

 #### Method 1: Manual Installation
-1. Download the latest release from [Releases](https://github.com/zhuzhige123/canvas-grid-view/releases)
+1. Download the latest release from [Releases](https://github.com/zhuzhige123/Canvasgrid-Transit/releases)
-2. Extract the files to your Obsidian plugins folder: `VaultFolder/.obsidian/plugins/canvas-grid-view/`
+2. Extract the files to your Obsidian plugins folder: `VaultFolder/.obsidian/plugins/canvasgrid-transit/`
 3. Reload Obsidian and enable the plugin in Settings > Community Plugins

 #### Method 2: BRAT Plugin (Beta)
 1. Install the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat)
-2. Add this repository: `zhuzhige123/canvas-grid-view`
+2. Add this repository: `zhuzhige123/Canvasgrid-Transit`
 3. Enable the plugin in Settings > Community Plugins

 ### 🚀 Quick Start

-1. **Open any Canvas file** in Obsidian
+1. **Open any Canvas file** or create a new Canvas in Obsidian
-2. **Click the grid view button** in the Canvas toolbar
+2. **Click the grid view button** in the Canvas toolbar to switch
-3. **Or use the sidebar icon** to launch the plugin
-4. **Search, filter, and edit** cards in the beautiful grid view
+3. **Use the top search box** to quickly find specific content
+4. **Filter cards** through color dots for different categories
+5. **Try the time capsule feature** to collect and manage content
+6. **Double-click cards** to edit directly, right-click for more options

 ### 🎯 Usage Guide